Head Start and Early Childhood Education

 The Head Start and Early Childhood Education Program

 The South-Western City Schools Head Start and Early Childhood Education program is for income eligible three and four-year old children.
 South-Western City Schools strives to meet the social, intellectual, emotional, and physical needs of each child.
 It provides parent involvement opportunities for families and stresses positive attitudes instrumental in developing individual abilities.

-- Head Start is Center-Based: Children attend half-day sessions, Monday through Thursday.
+Head Start and Early Childhood Education classes are center-based: Children attend half-day sessions, Monday through Thursday.
 Classrooms are located throughout the school district.

-We are currently taking applications for Head Start.
+We are currently taking applications for Early Childhood Education and Head Start.

 A.M.
 Head Start/Public Preschool: 7:45-11:15 a.m.